cycle/docs/basic/relation.md

 Once you will update the schema and sync your database schema (or run migration) you are ready to use this relation.

+> ORM will automatically create FK on `address.user_id`.
+We will describe later how to alter this value.

 ## Store with related entity
 To store related entity with it's parent simply `persist` the object which defines the relation: